Gift Card

 validators/oneshot.ak

-use aiken/dict
+use aiken/collection/dict

-use aiken/transaction/value
+use cardano/transaction/value

 type Action {